List of Cthulhu Mythos deities: Haiogh-Yai

+Huitloxopetl

+Huitloxopetl is one of the Outer Gods or Great Old Ones who can manipulate dreams, and he is the son of Azathoth.
+While the Great Old Ones were fighting the Elder Gods, he did not join the battle and remained in Syrgoth, a galaxy at the edge of the universe.
+As a result, his father, Azathoth, punished him by imprisoning him there.
+This seal was later reinforced by the Elder Gods.
+He is said to be able to control vampires and the living dead, and he can also take control of living beings' consciousnesses.
+It is also said that he guides the souls of the dead into his realm of utter darkness.

-The Hydra
+Hydra

-The Hydra dwells in an alternate dimension, and appears as a vast sea of gray ooze.
+Hydra (Thousand-Faced Moon) was created by Henry Kuttner for his short story "Hydra".
+It dwells in an alternate dimension and appears as a vast sea of gray ooze.
 A multitude of living heads, some human and some alien, sprout from the ooze, sobbing and grimacing as if in great agony.

-The Hydra's worshipers trick others into sending the god sacrifices through a pamphlet known as On the Sending Out of the Soul.
+Hydra's worshipers trick others into sending the god sacrifices through a pamphlet known as On the Sending Out of the Soul.
 The last page contains a magical formula for astral projection.
 When followed, the formula always works as expected, harmlessly transporting the user in astral form to whatever destination is desired.
 However, unbeknownst to the user, the ritual also brings the subject into contact with the Hydra, which then merges with the individual's astral self, using it as a host.
 Anyone present where the astral traveler appears is decapitated, the victim's head taken to become part of the Hydra.
-Afterwards, the astral traveler is returned safely to his or her original body, suffering no ill effects, except perhaps receiving a terrible shock from the grisly scene so witnessed.
+Afterward, the astral traveler is returned safely to his or her original body, suffering no ill effects, except perhaps receiving a terrible shock from the grisly scene so witnessed.

-Sometimes The Hydra is treated as a Great Old One.
+Usually, Hydra is treated as a Great Old One, but is occasionally considered a (minor) Outer God.

 Ialdagorth

-Ialdagorth (The Dark Devourer) is both the cousin and servant of Azathoth, appearing as a black, shapeless, malevolent mist.
+Ialdagorth (The Dark Devourer) is an Outer God who is both the cousin and servant of Azathoth, appearing as a black, shapeless, malevolent mist.
 The sight of such a fiend is unsettling if not traumatizing.

 Kaajh'Kaalbh

-Kaajh'Kaalbh is a lesser Outer God, servitor of Azathoth, but secluded in a parallel chaotic-dimension where everything is unstable.
+Kaajh'Kaalbh is a Lesser Other God, servitor of Azathoth, but secluded in a parallel chaotic-dimension where everything is unstable.
 The god itself is constantly formed or disrupted and has no true form at all.
 Whoever attempts summoning this entity needs the aid of a dimensional shambler, and the deity may manifest in a variety of forms, often as an immense lava lake or a vast pool of solidified quicksilver.

+Kaalut

+Kaalut (The Ultimate Abomination, The Dream-Death) is an Outer God who is likely a gigantic larva-like horror, dwelling in the nebulous realm of K'gil'mnon, along with the Gharoides, its parasitic insectoid servants.